CANADIAN EARNINGS and EMPLOYMENT RATES

 in Vancouver, Calgary, Toronto, Montreal and their Provinces

 "The employment rate (table above, formerly the employment/population ratio) is the number of persons employed expressed as a percentage of the population 15 years of age and over seasonally adjusted.

-Notice that before Covid 19 arrived in Canada at the beginning of 2020, the Bank of Canada's policy preoccupation of targeting inflation at 2% succeeded in getting employment rates to approximately where they were 10 years ago and since the March 2009 crash and after 11.4 years of ZIRP & NIRP, inflation targeting and increasing corporate bailouts have offered little relief for labour sector payrolls.
+Notice that before Covid 19 arrived in Canada at the beginning of 2020, the Bank of Canada's policy preoccupation of targeting inflation at 2% succeeded in getting employment rates to approximately where they were 10 years ago.
+Since the March 2009 crash and after 11.6 years of ZIRP & NIRP, inflation targeting and increasing corporate bailouts have offered little relief for labour sector payrolls.

 If I have read the statement of Revenue & Expense from StatCan to 2Q 2020 correctly, I see that the total sum of SUBSIDIES to Corporations under the classifications of "Products & Imports" and "Production" ($23,744M) have INCREASED 23.6% 2Q/2Q.
 TAX REVENUE from Corporations and Government Business Enterprises ($32,152M) have DECREASED 4.9% 2Q/2Q but Revenue from corporations remains 35% more than the Subsidies.